timothycdc/tchungblog/exampleSite/content/blog/book-takeaways-the-improbability-principle-1-2.md

 Because of publication bias, not all discoveries/studies are valid, and hence after a certain period findings from newer studies will refute or conflict with their older counterparts.

 A group of scientific studies once studied links between whether eating breakfast or not led to weight gain.
-The general consensus was that eating breakfast in the morning would not influence weight gain, although most of the studies were published and funded by food manufacturing companies – and were conducted without double blinding \[10\].
+The general consensus was that eating breakfast in the morning would not influence weight gain, although most of the studies were funded and published by food manufacturing companies [^9] – and were conducted without double blinding [^10].
 Double blinding means that every participant and the scientist who collects the data are unaware of treatment procedures and hypotheses to minimise bias.

-Another effect of the Law of Selction bias is the dropout bias in regards to clinical drug trials.
+Another effect of the Law of Selection bias is the dropout bias in regards to clinical drug trials.
 It is not uncommon for patients to drop out of a clinical study.
 Sometimes patients drop out of the trials because they are starting to feel better early on and do not wish to stay in the study any longer.
 Their cases may not be tabulated, and as a result, may make the drug seem like it is not effective.

 # The Probability Lever

 On October 19, 1987, the S&P 500 stock price fell by 22.6% That days was also called Black Monday, the largest percentage drop in all history of the American Stock Market, that sparked fears of worldwide economic instability.

 Sebastian Mallaby claimed that the probability of the plunge was 1 in 10^160.
-“In terms of the normal probability distribution, to put that probability into perspective, it meant that an event such as the crash would not be anticipated to occur even if the stock market were to remain open for twenty billion years, the upper end of the expected duration of the universe, or even if it were to be reopened for further sessions of twenty billion years following each of twenty successive big bangs.” \[10\]
+“In terms of the normal probability distribution, to put that probability into perspective, it meant that an event such as the crash would not be anticipated to occur even if the stock market were to remain open for twenty billion years, the upper end of the expected duration of the universe, or even if it were to be reopened for further sessions of twenty billion years following each of twenty successive big bangs.” [^11]

 Borel’s Law states that we should not see events as improbable as Mallaby’s example.
 Why did it occur?
-David J. Hand, the author fo the Improbability Principle, calls the hidden cause “the law of the probability lever.” \[12\]
+David J. Hand, the author fo the Improbability Principle, calls the hidden cause “the law of the probability lever.” [^12]

 > A slight change in circumstances can have a huge impact on probabilities.